Carl Milles Papers

 Abstract

 Carl Emil Wilhelm Anderson was a prolific Swedish sculptor who worked as head of the Department of Sculpture at the Cranbrook Academy of Art from 1931-1951.
-He began his career in woodwork while trying to establish professional recognition as a sculptor.
-In 1905 Milles married painter Olga Granner and in 1908, he began to build a home at Hersud, Lidingo, near Stockholm.
-By 1920, he had become Professor of Modeling at the Royal Academy of Art, Stockholm, and subsequently become the pre-eminent sculptor in Sweden.
-In 1931, after two trips to the United States, Milles decided to accept the invitation of George Gough Booth (1869-1949) to live and work under the auspices of the Cranbrook Foundation in Bloomfield Hills, Michigan, who acquire by 1934 a comprehensive collection of his work.
-He continued to win awards, high praise, and many large (usually fountain arrangements) commissions.
+The pre-eminent sculptor in Sweden since 1920, he nevertheless accepted the invition of George Gough Booth in 1931 to live and work at Cranbrook, and moved to the United States with wife and painter, Olga.
+Cranbrook Foundation acquired a comprehensive collection of his work by 1934, most of which still adorn Cranbrook's campus.
+In addition to his work at Cranbrook, Milles received many large commissions elsewhere in the States.
 He retired from Cranbrook in 1952, and died at his home in Lidingo, Sweden on September 19, 1955.
-This collection was compiled from various sources and includes correspondence and legal information related to the life of Carl Milles; documents relating to his art work; publications and clippings about Carl Milles; as well as catalogs of exhibitions, documents related to events in Milles’ life and his informal speech given at Kingswood School.
+This collection was compiled from various sources and includes correspondence and legal information related to the life of Carl Milles; drawings and notes by Milles, as well as other documents relating to his art work; publications and clippings about Carl Milles; as well as catalogs of exhibitions, documents related to events in Milles’ life and his informal speech given at Kingswood School.

 Arrangement